CUUATS/lrtp/content/existing-conditions/land/index.md

 date: 2018-01-30T14:31:25-06:00
 draft: true
 Weight: 20
+bannerHeading: Land Use
+bannerText: Land use and planning principles are critical to understanding the impact of future transportation investments.
 ---
 Land use and planning principles are critical to understanding the impact of future transportation investments.
 The coordination of land use and